EdithUltron/STORE-MONITORING/StoreMonitoring/DOC.md

 ### CSV Output

-The API saves the generated report data to a CSV file named "report.csv" with the following columns:
+The API saves the generated report data to a CSV file named "report-reportID.csv" with the following columns:

 - store_id: The unique identifier for each store.
 - uptime_last_hour: The total uptime in minutes for the last hour.